jbesomi/texthero/website/docs/getting-started-herotypes.md

 ```

- Consequently, in the Texthero's _preprocessing_ module, the functions usually take as input a Series where every cell is a string, and return as output a Series where every cell is a string.
+ Consequently, in Texthero's _preprocessing_ module, the functions usually take as input a Series where every cell is a string, and return as output a Series where every cell is a string.
 We will call this kind of Series _TextSeries_, so users know immediately what kind of Series the functions can work on.
 For example, you might see a function
  ```python
 remove_punctuation(s: TextSeries) -> TextSeries
  ```
 in the documentation.
-You then know that this can be used on a DataFrame or Series in the preprocessing phase of your work, where each document is one string.
+You then know that this function takes as input a _TextSeries_ and returns as output a _TextSeries_, so it can be used on a DataFrame or Series in the preprocessing phase of your work, where each document is one string.

 <h3 align="center">The four HeroSeries Types</h3>

-These are the four types currently supported by the library; almost all of the libraries functions takes as input and return as output one of these types:
+These are the three types currently supported by the library; almost all of the libraries functions takes as input and return as output one of these types:

 1. **TextSeries**: Every cell is a text, i.e. a string.
 For example,
 `pd.Series(["test", "test"])` is a valid TextSeries.